 If you’re like most people, you’ve been looking forward to retirement throughout most of your career.
-However, I also know that some Canadians face various financial challenges throughout their working lives and can’t save much money for their retirement.
+However, I also know that many Canadians don’t end up saving much money for their retirement.

 This post is my guide for older Canadian adults who are nearing retirement or right on the cusp of it without having substantial savings for their golden years.